victoriademina/PaymentGateway/README.md

 ### PaymentGateway.Infrastructure

+This layer implements communication with all external systems:
+- UltimateBankClientAdapter implements IBankAdapter and can be used to communicate with BankSimulator.
+- PaymentGatewayRepository implements IPaymentGatewayRepository and uses an in-memory database for storing merchants and transactions details.

 ### BankSimulator

 This service simulates an Aquiring Bank.
 I designed BankSimulator in a way that it purposely provides a different API comparing to IBankAdapter.
 It demonstrates flexibility and extendability of the chosen architecture.
 Support of different banks can be added by simply implementing IBankAdapter, and configuring it with Dependency Injection.